hdShang/arxiv-daily/docs/cs-CV/2025-10-13/papers/251011606v1-expvid-a-benchmark-for-experiment-video-understanding-reasoning.md

 ---
 layout: default
-title: ExpVid: A Benchmark for Experiment Video Understanding & Reasoning
+title: "ExpVid: A Benchmark for Experiment Video Understanding & Reasoning"
 ---

 # ExpVid: A Benchmark for Experiment Video Understanding & Reasoning